TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Deprecation/Index.rst

 Deprecate functions in extensions
 =================================

-Functions that will be removed in future versions of your extension should be marked as deprecated by both the doc-comment and a call to the PHP error method::
+Functions, that will be removed in future versions of your extension, should be marked as deprecated by both the doc-comment and a call to the PHP error method::

    /**